B0und/circleforms/README.md

 # Circle Forms

 This is a google forms inspired project adopted for an integration with a rythm game called osu!.
-Below is a showcase of some of the features i've built in collaboration with the team:
+Below is a showcase of some of the features i've built in collaboration with the team.

 ## Stack
 - c# backend